On $n$-hereditary algebras and $n$-slice algebras: Preliminary

-\begin{pro} If $\LL$ is a graded algebra with acyclic bound quiver $Q$, then $\dtL\simeq k\tQ/(\trho)$ and $\dtsL\simeq k\tQ/(\trho^{\sigma})$. \end{pro} Note that $\tQ$ is a stable $n$-translation quiver introduced in \cite{g12,g16}.
-The bound quivers of a graded self-injective algebras are exactly {\em the stable $n$-translation quivers}, with the Nakayama permutation $\tau$ as its $n$-translation \cite{g16} (called stable bound quiver of Loewy length $n+2$ in \cite{g12}).
+If $Q$ is an $n$-properly-graded quiver, then \end{pro} Note that $\tQ$ is a stable $n$-translation quiver introduced in \cite{g12,g16}.
+The bound quivers of graded self-injective algebras are exactly {\em the stable $n$-translation quivers}, with the Nakayama permutation $\tau$ as its $n$-translation \cite{g16} (called stable bound quiver of Loewy length $n+2$ in \cite{g12}).

-Write $\Pi(\GG)$ for the $(n+1)$-preprojective algebra, the following result is proved in \cite{g20}.
+Write $\Pi(\GG)$ for the $(n+1)$-preprojective algebra of $\GG$, the following result is proved in \cite{g20}.

 \begin{thm} Assume that $\LL$ is a Koszul $n$-properly-graded algebra and $\dtL$ is quadratic.
 Then for the graded automorphism $\nu$ of $\LL$ which sending an arrow $\xa$ to $(-1)^{n} \xa$ . \end{thm}